soyokuyo/height2normal/README.md

-height2normal is python3 script to convert height map ping image to normal map png.
+height2normal is python3 script to convert from height map ping image to normal map png.

 ## dependency
 height2normal.py depends on python3 modules argparse, textwrap, pillow and numpy.